phizhang/mini-tiktok/README.md

 1. Install dependencies
 2. Configure Cassandra and AWS S3 credentials
 3. Run the application from `cmd/`

+## Storage Settings

+By default the uploaded vidro will be in the local disk of the mini-tiktok server, using user UUID as the bucket.
+We can also use environment variable to indicate S3 storage will be used.

 ## Running Cassandra with Docker